You can make your guitar solos much more expressive, by transcribing... vocal parts.

 King Diamond uses many techniques to create variety in his phrasing (from growls to clean falsetto).
 He uses growls to create a thick melodic texture.
 Using high falsetto makes the melodic texture much thinner.
 Listen to the video from 35:11 - 36:01 to hear examples of this.

-Using double stops in your guitar solos mimics the growling effect of King Diamond’s vocals.
+Using double stops in your lead guitar solos mimics the growling effect of King Diamond’s vocals.
 Double stops are played by sounding 2 (or more) notes at once.
 This creates a much thicker melodic texture in your guitar solos.

 Double stops are not limited to "unison bends" (where you play 2 adjacent strings and bend one of them until both strings are sounding the same pitch).
 You can use double stops to create a harsh dissonance (that sounds awesome) and sustain it to build musical tension.

 Guitar phrasing fluency is the ability to combine all phrasing techniques you know.
-This creates pitch variation in your guitar licks and makes your guitar solos more creative.
+This creates pitch variation in your guitar licks and makes your lead guitar solos more creative.

 2. Create a short guitar lick (3-6 notes long) and play it over and over.
 Listen closely to the most important notes.
 (These notes are: the first and last note of a phrase, and any note that is sustained for a long time).